← Back to blogOther

 Many companies choose to outsource the management of specific marketing channels.

-- SEO Outsourcing: This involves handing off keyword research, on page optimization, technical fixes, and link building to an SEO agency to improve your organic search rankings.
-See the SEO for founders guide for the 80/20 that moves the needle.
+• SEO Outsourcing: This involves handing off keyword research, on page optimization, technical fixes, and link building to an SEO agency to improve your organic search rankings.

-- Paid Advertising Outsourcing: An agency manages your paid media spend across platforms like Google Ads and Meta, continuously optimizing campaigns to lower your cost per acquisition.
+• Paid Advertising Outsourcing: An agency manages your paid media spend across platforms like Google Ads and Meta, continuously optimizing campaigns to lower your cost per acquisition.
+Look for partners with platform certification and partnership credentials on the specific platforms you use.

 Making It Work: The Practical Guide to Successful Outsourcing